 Andy clearly sees the future in young people and believes in supporting the many different learning styles they employ.
 He represents Energetics Education in person in the Bay Area and develops messaging and visuals for the organization.

 Jon Fox-Rubin brings a wealth of knowledge to the board, from technical engineering expertise to specialized experience helping start-ups to achieve rapid growth.
-Jon is Executive Director of the Manaus Fund, a community-oriented social justice foundation.
+Jon is Executive Director of the Valley Settlement Project, a community-oriented social justice foundation.

 Eric Simon is a business executive with over 20 years of leadership experience in the resort and recreation, technology and supply chain industries.
 Eric’s expertise throughout his career is successfully growing and operating complex businesses while delivering industry leading products and services.
 Eric is currently on the senior management team at Michael Lewis Company, the leader in providing global in-flight supply chain solutions to the airline industry.
 Prior to his current role Eric was Vice President & General Manager at Vail Resorts, responsible for the acclaimed strategy to acquire, transform and operate regional resorts.
 Eric has also held senior management positions at Vail Mountain, Resort Technology Partners (now Active Network) and Beaver Creek Resort.
 In addition Eric was a long time river guide and is a member of the Team Australia Snow Sculpture Team’s Junior Varsity squad.